Local Invariant Structures in the Dynamics of Capillary Water Jet

 Having obtained the extended equation (\ref{EQ_Red_Ext}) and Theorem \ref{Fundamental}, we are now able to deduce a \emph{twisted Duhamel formula} that brings (\ref{EQ_Red_Ext}) into an integral equation.
 This is the starting point of the construction of any invariant set.
 Suppose $s\geq s_0$ and $I$ is a closed time interval containing $t_0$.
 Suppose $u\in C^0_IH^s_x\cap W^{1,\infty}_IH^{s-3/2}_x$ solves (\ref{EQ_Red_Ext}).
-Projecting to any given Fourier mode, for $0<|\xi|<1/\rho$, the usual Duhamel formula yields
+Projecting to the low frequency regime $0\leq|\xi|<2\rho^{-1}$, the usual Duhamel formula yields